80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a sound made by striking palms of hand together

-Example sentence They began to clap when she entered the room.
+Example in a sentence They began to clap when she entered the room.

 17. Clang